multiversx/mx-docs/docs/developers/transactions/tx-payment.md

 ## Diagram

 The payment is a little more complex than the previous fields.
-The `.payment(...)` method is suffcient to set any kind of acceptable payment object.
+The `.payment(...)` method is sufficient to set any kind of acceptable payment object.
 However, we have several more functions to help setup the payment field:

 ```mermaid
 graph LR